Implantable cardioverter-defibrillator: Living with an ICD

-People who have an implanted cardioverter-defibrillator can live full lives.
-Patients overall have either a sustained or improved quality of life after ICD implantation when compared to before ICD implantation.
+People who have an implanted cardioverter-defibrillator can live full lives, with generally either a sustained or improved quality of life.
 It may provide a strong degree of reassurance.
-As with a pacemaker, however, living with an ICD does impose some restrictions on the person's lifestyle.
+As with a pacemaker, however, living with an ICD does impose some restrictions.

-Almost all forms of physical activities can be performed by patients with an ICD with moderation.
+Almost all forms of physical activities can be performed with an ICD with moderation.
 All forms of sports that do not pose a risk of damaging the ICD or because of the underlying cardiomyopathy can be undertaken by the patient.
 Special care should be taken not to put excessive strain on the shoulder, arm and torso area where the ICD is implanted.
 Doing so may damage the ICD or the leads going from the ICD generator to the patient's heart.
 Particularly to be avoided are exercises that cause the clavicle to be pulled down towards the ribs, such as lifting weights with the arm, on the ICD site, while standing.

 ICD patients in the United States are prohibited from professional or commercial driving per the Cardiovascular Advisory Panel Guidelines for the Medical Examination of Commercial Motor Vehicle Drivers.
 A driving abstinence for private drivers is recommended following ICD implantation, but the timeframe is variable depending on the country (between 3 and 6 months for secondary prevention and 1–4 weeks for primary prevention).
 Following an appropriate ICD-therapy, a driving ban is recommended for 3–6 months depending on the country.
 After inappropriate ICD-therapy delivered for non-ventricular arrhythmias or due to the device malfunction, driving restrictions usually apply until the cause of the inappropriate therapy has been eliminated.

 Equipment using magnets or generating magnetic fields, or any similar environment, must be avoided by patients with an ICD.
 As with other metallic objects, an ICD is normally a contraindication to the use of magnetic resonance imaging (MRI).
 However, several ICD manufacturers have recently introduced MR-Conditional ICDs, which allow the use of MRI under specified safe operating conditions.